gsu-csds/fulldiskAttention/README.md

 (b) blocks.py: This module contains the linearattention block and projector block required by attention_model.py for attention-based model.<br />
 (c) dataloader.py: This contains custom-defined data loaders for loading FL and NF class for selected augmentations.<br /> (d) evaluation.py: This includes functions to convert tensors to sklearn compatible array to compute confusion matrix.
 Furthermore TSS and HSS skill scores definition.<br />
 (e) initialize.py: This module contains Kaiming intialization functions for convolution, batchnorm and linear blocks.
-Default is KaimingUniform.<br /> <br />
+Default is KaimingUniform.<br />
 (f) train.py: This module is the main module to train the model.
 Uses argument parsers for parameters change.
 This has seven paramters to change the model configuration:<br />
 (i) --fold: choose from 1 to 4, to run the corresponding fold in 4CV-cross validation; default=1<br /> (ii) --epochs: number of epochs; default=30<br /> (iii) --batch_size: default=128<br />
 (iv) --im_size: Size of the input image; default=256<br />
-(v) --attention: Select architecture: 1 for attention-based use any integer for standard CNN.
-Default=1<br /> (vi) --lr: initial learning rate selection; default=0.001<br /> (vii) --weight_decay: regularization parameter used by the loss function; default=0.5<br />
+(v) --attention: Select architecture: 1 for attention-based use any integer for standard CNN; default=1<br /> (vi) --lr: initial learning rate selection; default=0.001<br /> (vii) --weight_decay: regularization parameter used by the loss function; default=0.5<br />